-Film Review: The Aftermath
+Film Review: The Aftermath4th December 2019

 The settings and time period that The Aftermath takes place in is a nightmare for a former student of history.
 It’s sort of like being thrown back into the splattered remnants of information I can remember from a two-year crash course on post-war Germany and its impact on the country.
 The Aftermath attempts to express this in the most uselessly ham-fisted way imaginable.
 A period piece, so you know Keira Knightley will appear, The Aftermath is a strange experience that banks on one good performance the whole way through and thoroughly believes that this is enough to make the film a worthwhile viewing.
 For those interested in a light drama set in World War Two, you’ll be thinking The Aftermath is the perfect film for you.
 It’s not.